thegrumpys/odop/docs/Help/terminology.md

 constraint level in the corresponding entry field.

-If any constraint is violated, a [Search](search) operation is required to establish appropriate values of the free (not FIXed) Independent Variables to meet the specified constraint levels.
+If any constraint is violated, a [Search](search) operation is required to establish appropriate values of the free (not Fix status) Independent Variables to meet the specified constraint levels.
 In order to save time and provide more predictable operation, ODOP will stop the search process if it gets very close to a feasible design